Nomination Form & Deadline

-- The candidate must be an academic staff member at a Canadian post-secondary institution;
+- The candidate must be an academic staff member or group at a Canadian post-secondary institution;

 - The candidate’s contribution must have had regional or national implications although it may have been focused locally (in a single university or college), provincially, regionally, nationally or a combination of these; and